 Author: Vahé Tachjian 02/12/2016 (Last modified 02/12/2016) - Translator: Simon Beugekian

 To better understand the history of the last century of Ottoman Armenians and relations between the state and the Armenian community, it is necessary to study the Armenian schools that operated throughout the empire.
-These educational institutions were places where Armenian identity lived and developed, and for whose welfare the Armenian community, from the highest communal bodies down to the smallest rural councils, did their utmost to support.
-Thus, it is sufficient to examine the important periods of relative freedom within the history of the empire - the Tanzimat period, the early years of the reign of Sultan Abdülhamid II, and especially the few years following the 1908 restoration of the Ottoman Constitution - in order to clearly see the sizeable contributions made by various Armenian institutions, organizations and individuals in efforts to improve community schools, to develop educational life, and to spur Armenian learning.
+These education institutions were placed where Armenian identity lived on and developed, and whose welfare the Armenian community, from the highest communal bodies down to the smallest rural councils, did its utmost to support.
+Thus, it is sufficient to examine the important periods of relative freedom within the history of the empire - the Tanzimat period, the early years of the reign of Sultan Abdülhamid II, and especially the few years following the 1908 restoration of the Ottoman Constitution - in order to clearly see the sizeable contributions made by various Armenian institutions, organizations and individuals in efforts to improve community schools, to develop educational life, and to spur on Armenian learning.